-PLEASE, before commissioning anyone, ensure that they understand SEO, digital marketing and can technically establish your website, ensure it’s safety and that you’re ‘discoverable’ with search engines.
+PLEASE, before commissioning anyone, ensure that they understand SEO, and digital marketing and can technically establish your website, ensure its safety and that you’re ‘discoverable’ with search engines.
 You can always learn this for yourself, receive consulting and training, or have an agency do all of this for you.
 This is not an area to cut corners on, here’s why:

 - to provide a site which looks great

 - provides users with a smooth experience

 - and is technically efficient with the ability to optimise and grow digitally speaking